HUMN 0003 Academic Skills for the Social Sciences (WSTC Prep)

 Coordinator Christopher Roffey Opens in new window

-Description This unit introduces students to the essential academic skills required for success in tertiary studies.
+Description This subject introduces students to the essential academic skills required for success in tertiary studies.
 It employs an explicit pedagogy approach to teach students how to become independent, active, and reflective learners.
-The unit also includes essential research and writing skills specific to the social sciences.
+The subject also includes essential research and writing skills specific to the social sciences.

 School Western Sydney The College

 Discipline Studies in Human Society, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 0 Preparatory subject

 Students must be enrolled at Western Sydney University, The College.

 On successful completion of this subject, students should be able to: